 Treatment: The most common treatments for Hodgkin's lymphoma are chemotherapy and radiation therapy.

-Risk of Radiation Cardiotoxicity: Radiation therapy for Hodgkin's lymphoma is often used to treat the mediastinum.
-This area is very close to the heart, and therefore the heart can receive some radiation during treatment.
-This risk may be increased by the use of certain chemotherapy drugs, such as anthracyclines (e.g. doxorubicin).
+Risk of Radiation Cardiotoxicity: Radiation therapy is still used for Hodgkin's lymphoma sometimes, but it is not as common as it once was in the 1970s-1990s.
+In the past radiation was used to treat enlarged lymph nodes in the center of the chest and therefore sometimes increasing the risk of radiation beams near the heart.
+This risk of radiation effects on the heart are increased by the use of certain chemotherapy drugs, such as anthracyclines (e.g. doxorubicin).